dev-guy/phoenix-ash-svelte-flowbite/README.md

 ## Credits

-- This project was created by Terris Linenbach with help from the Ash community
+This repository was created by [Terris Linenbach](https://genserver.social/Terris) in April 2023 with tremendous amounts of assistance from the friendly Ash community.

-- Ash Framework is sponsored by [Alembic](https://alembic.com.au)
+## Getting help and additional information

 - Join us on [Discord](https://discord.com/invite/D7FNG2q)

 ## Requirements